JWT Authentication & JWKS¶

 | No backend required | Merchants can validate tokens client-side using the jose library.
 A static success page with JavaScript is enough. |

-| Standard tooling | JWT verification is supported in every language.
-No Solana-specific knowledge needed. |
+| No Solana code | JWT verification is supported in every language.
+No Solana SDK, no RPC calls, no PDA derivation, no account deserialization. |

 | Stateless | Tokens are issued from on-chain data — no server-side sessions, no database lookups, no state to manage. |

-| Self-contained | All subscription claims (amount, status, next payment due) are inside the token.
-No extra API calls to populate a dashboard. |
+| Self-contained | All payment claims (amount, status, transaction signatures, next payment due) are inside the token.
+No extra API calls needed. |

 | Automatic expiry | Token TTL is tied to the next payment due date.
 A token for a monthly subscription expires just before the next payment — naturally prompting a refresh that fetches fresh on-chain state. |